Articles in this section

 2. On the Template tab expand User profile, select the DisplayName user profile field and click Add to template:

-• If the Template tab already contains smart fields, then you first need to click+ Add smart field to display User profile.
+• If the Template tab already contains smart fields, then you first need to click + Add smart fields to display User profile.

-• In the Advanced menu you can specify e.g. the visibility of the field (optional).
+• In the Advanced menu of the smart field you can specify e.g. the visibility of the field (optional).

 3. The result looks like this: